StuartMacKay/django-app-template/README.rst

 This is a GitHub template repository.
 Simply create a new repository from it or open it in a Code Space.
 The repository will contain a single commit.

-After you checkout your repository, the first step is to build the virtualenv and install all the dependencies.
-This will also build the library:
+After you checkout your repository, the first step is to rename the app:

 ..  code-block:: shell

-    make install

-Now run the demo site:
+    ./bin/rename-app myapp

+Next, build the virtualenv and install all the dependencies.
+This will also build the library containing the app:

 ..  code-block:: shell

-    make demo

-Run the database migrations:
+    python3 -m venv .venv
+    source .venv/bin/activate
+    pip install --upgrade pip setuptools wheel
+    pip install pip-tools

+Optional.
+The project is shipped with pinned versions for the dependencies.
+If you want to upgrade to the latest versions then recompile the requirements source files:

 ..  code-block:: shell

-    ./manage.py migrate
+    pip-compile --upgrade requirements/dev.in
+    pip-compile --upgrade requirements/docs.in
+    pip-compile --upgrade requirements/tests.in

+Install the dependencies:

+..  code-block:: shell

+    pip-sync requirements/dev.txt

 Run the tests:

 ..  code-block:: shell

-    make tests
+    pytest

 Run the django server: